-(a) From commencement of hydraulic fracturing until 10 days after the end of hydraulic fracturing, the operator shall monitor the California Integrated Seismic Network for indication of an earthquake of magnitude 2.0 or greater ecourring within a radius of five indication of an earthquake of magnitude 2.0 or greater occurring within a radius of five times the anticipated fracture length from each point of fracture.
+(a) From commencement of hydraulic fracturing until 10 days after the end of hydraulic fracturing, the operator shall monitor the California Integrated Seismic Network for indication of an earthquake of magnitude 2.7 2.9-or greater occurring within a radius of five times the ADSA-anticipated fracture length from each point of fracture.

-(b) If an earthquake of magnitude 2.0 or greater is identified under subdivision (a), then the following requirements shall apply:
+(b) If an earthquake of magnitude 2.7 2.0 or greater is identified under subdivision (a), then the following requirements shall apply:

-(1) The operator shall immediately notify the division and inform the division when the earthquake occurred relative to the hydraulic fracturing operations.
+(1) The operator shall immediately notify the Division division and inform the division when the earthquake occurred relative to the hydraulic fracturing operations.

-(2) The division, in consultation with the operator and the California Geological Survey, will conduct an evaluation of the following:
+(2) The Division-division, in consultation with the operator and the California Geological Survey, will conduct an evaluation of the following:

-(A) Whether there is indication of a causal connection between the hydraulic fracturing and the earthquake:
+(A) Whether there is indication of a causal connection between the hydraulic fracturing and the earthquake;